noisecode3/SlackwareStudioBuilds/README.md

 kernel 5.15.55-rt48-xanmod1

 # How
-Run post_install.sh after installing full Slackware 15, or current first thing you do after installation.
+Run post_install_setup_sbo_slackpkg+_multilib.sh after installing full Slackware 15, or Slackware current first thing you do after installation.
+This will update Slackware and install sbopkg, slackpkg+ and multilib.
+Overwrite all old config files when you get asked.
-Overwrite all old config files.
+See config.info first then run this file to get a some essential configuration for music production.
 Then create you're user and make sure you're in the audio group and use Slackware like normal.

  - Tips: Build a better kernel